 If preferred, the project information can be submitted as an attached pdf in the application portal.

-• Project summary (300-500 words).
-Introduce the project, its significance and potential impact, and the planned methods to be included in the proposal.
+- Project Overview (300-500 words).
+Briefly introduce the project, its significance and potential impact, and its relevance to CSSI’s mission..
 Clearly state the objectives of the research.

 Program Expectations